monk-io/docs/docs/develop/entities.md

 You can use **throw** to terminate command execution from JS at any point.

-Monk JS Runtime supports most of the native JS functions, but it doesn't have access to browser features or file system.
+MonkOS JS Runtime supports most of the native JS functions, but it doesn't have access to browser features or file system.

 Here's a list with some JS methods: